Cal-Rex/milestone-p1-ronin347-media/README.md

   * error in code targeting wrong element
 * Main page video hero image not fitting in container
   * fixed with 3rd party code benmarshall.me
-* text shrinking to too small when viewport changes size
 * hero video not adapting to smaller screen sizes
   * resolved by adjusting with media queries
 * navigation button on smaller screens has an unwanted line solid white line that appears